ivlozada/cortex/README.md

 ## 📄 License

-MIT License.
-Copyright (c) 2025 Ivan Lozada.
+Cortex-Omega is released under the MIT License.
+See the [LICENSE](LICENSE) file for details.